Commentary

 Key takeaways from consular wait times:

-- Consular wait times have fluctuated sharply in recent months as new vetting procedures—such as social media reviews and duplicative interview requirements—have taken effect.
-While some posts have managed to lower wait times in spite of these changes, other locations have seen steep increases in estimated wait times, driving up the average change statistics seen below.
+• Consular wait times have fluctuated sharply in recent months as new vetting procedures—such as social media reviews and duplicative interview requirements—have taken effect.
+While some posts have managed to lower wait times in spite of these changes, other locations have seen steep increases in estimated wait times.

-- Notes regarding data consistencies: Between January 2025 and April 2025, the Department of State consular wait time data changed formats.
+Notes regarding data consistencies: Between January 2025 and April 2025, the Department of State consular wait time data changed formats.
 Data that was once reported in days is now published only in rounded months.
 For consistency, January 2025 figures have been converted into approximate months to allow comparison.
 Additionally, in September 2025, the Department of State began labeling any value less than 0.5 as “<0.5,” rather than providing the specific value or rounding down.
-For consistency, these values were rounded down to zero in the below chart.
+For consistency, these values were rounded down to zero for the above calculations.

 Key takeaways from the consular visa issuance statistics